k27dong/k27dong.github.io/README.md

 - fixed a problem where the word count is not shown accuratly
 - removed post previews on the homepage
 - removed the media player
-- minor appearances and performance improvements
+- minor appearance and performance improvements

 ## Feb.
 9 Update:
 - added the sidebar which is displaying personal information